Letizia Michielon – Biography

 expounding upon Beethovenian thought, recording his complete sonatas and major

-piano works for the Limen Record Company in a
+piano works for the Limen Record Company in a production

-deepening the neo-humanistic Bildung.
+the neo-humanistic Bildung.

 This work in progress has forged the Beethoven